xzoert/graphene/README.md

 Graphene needs a dirctory it can write to, which is called the classpath.
 When you open a connection to Graphene you must specify as well the location of this directory.
 It is typically called *model* and placed aside from the *graphene* directory.

-So this is how your script directory should lokk like:
+If now you add a *helloworld.php* file to get through this rief tutorial, your script directory should look like this:

-     .
-     ..
-     graphene
-     model
+     /graphene
+     /model
      helloworld.php

 ## Connecting